pixeltris/TwitchAdSolutions/README.md

 - https://github.com/nopbreak/TwitchMod (android app)
 - https://twitchls.com/ (external site - purple screen may display every 10-15 mins)
 - [Use a VPN targeting a region without ads](https://reddit.com/r/Twitch/comments/kisdsy/i_did_a_little_test_regarding_ads_on_twitch_and/)

----

-For a more detailed description of the above refer to [this](other-solutions.md).

 ## NOTE/TODO